bitquery/streaming-data-platform-docs/docs/examples/Solana/solana-nft.md

 # Solana NFT API

+In this section we'll have a look at some examples using the Solana NFT API.

+This Solana API is part of our Early Access Program (EAP), which is intended for evaluation purposes.

+This program allows you to test the data and its integration into your applications before full-scale implementation.
+Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 <head>
 <meta name="title" content="Solana NFT API | Get NFT metadata, trades, pricing history"/>
 <meta name="description" content="Get NFT data through our powerful and highly scalabe NFT API.
 Access all information about pricing history, NFT balances, NFT metadata and NFT trades."/>